bitfocus/companion-module-generic-swp08/README.md

 ### Version 4.0.1

 - Refactor feedback checks
-- Check `Can Take` feedback is more places
+- Check `Can Take` feedback in more places

 ### Version 4.0.2